 George: By connecting their Bluetooth?

 Somebody’s been watching too much Black Mirror.
 You may have heard this one through the grapevine.
 The short answer to this age-old question is “we don’t know”.
 There have been studies that have found evidence supporting both for and against it, and so the results remain inconclusive for now.
 But when we find out, we’ll be sure to let you know!
+In the meantime, at least you know you weren’t alone in thinking we had bluetooth vaginas:

-Can women go swimming on their period?
+Can people go swimming on their period?

 George: Surely the blood will attract sharks if they’re in the sea.